-On the other hand, you may also see beauty products labelled as waterless or formulations called ‘water-free’; such as typical anhydrous formulations like balms and oils.
+On the other hand, you may also see beauty products labelled waterless cosmetics or formulations called ‘water-free’; such as typical anhydrous formulations like balms and oils.
 You might scour their ingredients list and not see ‘Aqua’ listed.

 However, it doesn’t matter if beauty products contain water or not.
 They all have a water footprint.
-It is therefore impossible for them to be truly waterless or for you to avoid the water footprint.Waterless beauty is trending.
+It is therefore impossible for them to be truly waterless cosmetics or for you to avoid the water footprint.Waterless beauty is trending.
 But what is it and can you make truly waterless formulations? #formulabotanica investigates. #waterlessbeauty #beautytrends #greenbeauty Click To Tweet